-• APPENDIX C: FINANCIAL POLICIES

-A detailed description of the County's financial policies including the basis of accounting; budget policy and development; the relationship between capital and Operating Budgets; fund balance and reserve policy; debt policy (including a debt service glossary); and investment and cash management policies.

-• APPENDIX D: GLOSSARY

-A list that explains or defines words and/or expressions used in the Adopted Budget.
+• APPENDIX C: FINANCIAL POLICIES A detailed description of the County's financial policies including the basis of accounting; budget policy and development; the relationship between capital and Operating Budgets; fund balance and reserve policy; debt policy (including a debt service glossary); and investment and cash management policies.
+340 • APPENDIX D: MULTI-YEAR FINANCIAL PLAN A description of the County's four-year projection of baseline operating revenues and expenses and its plan for closing any projected gaps.
+371 • APPENDIX E: GLOSSARY A list that explains or defines words and/or expressions used in the Adopted Budget.
+391